GuyAronson/Chat/README.md

 ![Demo CountPages alpha](public/appDemo.gif)

 **Note:
-This project is divided to 3 stages, this is the first, in branch 'ex2' there is the 2nd stage, and in branch 'ex3' there is the 3rd stage**
+This project is divided to 3 stages, this is the first. in branch 'ex2' there is the 2nd stage, and in branch 'ex3' there is the 3rd stage**

 ## Installation and getting started
 1) First make sure you have react install on your device